System Design Space

 easy

-How to structure frontend as a modular system: app shell, feature modules, shared kernel, ownership boundaries, and evolution rules that keep the shared layer from spreading uncontrollably.
+How to structure frontend as a modular system: app shell, feature modules, shared kernel, import boundaries, public module APIs, and team ownership.

 Frontend application architecture becomes important the moment the codebase no longer fits in one team’s head and every change starts touching routing, shared utilities, and neighboring features.
-That is where app shells, feature modules, and strict rules around what belongs in the shared kernel become necessary.
+That is where the app shell, feature modules, and strict rules around the shared kernel become necessary.

-The practical value of the chapter is that it helps separate product flow from platform structure.
-Good frontend modularity speeds delivery not because the folders look cleaner, but because ownership, import boundaries, and public module APIs become predictable.
+The practical value of the chapter is that it separates product flow from platform structure.
+Good frontend modularity speeds delivery not because folders look cleaner, but because ownership, import boundaries, and public module APIs become predictable.

-For design reviews, it is a strong entry point into modular-monolith frontend thinking: how to keep the shell thin, how to stop the shared layer from expanding, and how to evolve the application without jumping into micro-frontends too early.
+For architecture reviews, it is a strong entry point into modular-monolith frontend thinking: how to keep the shell thin, stop the shared layer from expanding, and evolve the application without jumping into micro-frontends too early.

 Practical value of this chapter